conda/conda/docs/source/travis.rst

 AppVeyor
 ========

-Another option is `AppVeyor <http://www.appveyor.com/>`_, a continuous build service for Windows built on Azure.
-An example project for building conda packages on AppVeyor is at https://github.com/rmcgibbo/python-appveyor-conda-example.
+An alternative to using Travis CI with conda is `AppVeyor <http://www.appveyor.com/>`_, a continuous build service for Windows built on Azure.

+You can see an example project for building conda packages on AppVeyor located at https://github.com/rmcgibbo/python-appveyor-conda-example.